marko-js/marko/docs/language-guide.md

 ## Style attribute

-The value of the style attribute can now resolve to an object expression (in addition to a string value) as shown below:
+The value of the style attribute can resolve to an object expression (in addition to a string value) as shown below:

 ```xml
 <div style={color: 'red', 'font-weight': 'bold'}>